xotaina/Portfolio/README.md

 1. Clone the repository: `git clone https://xotaina.github.io/Portfolio/`
 2. Open the `index.html` file in your browser.

-Alternatively, you can view the live version [here](https://xotaina.github.io/portfolio/).
+Alternatively, you can view the live version `git clone https://xotaina.github.io/Portfolio/`

 ## Future Updates